August 8, 2019

 A work-at-home agent model allows contact centers to attract more experienced workers.
 Studies indicate that the average age of at-home agents is 38 versus 23 for those working on-site.
 At-home agents add a wealth of experience to the team along with a strong work ethic and professionalism that leads to higher levels of productivity and performance and better employee and customer satisfaction.
 These factors contribute to lower attrition rates in an industry fraught with high levels of turnover.
 In fact, the at-home agent retention rate is 80%, whereas the rate for in-house agents is 25%.

 Improving agent retention also lowers hiring and training costs.
-Another area of savings comes from the consolidation of office space and need for less furniture, reduced utilities and other related expenses.
+Another area of savings comes from the consolidation of office space and the need for less furniture, reduced utilities, and other related expenses.
 According to a recent study by GlobalWorkplaceAnalytics.com, at-home workers typically save businesses $11,000/per person per year.

 Although an at-home agent model offers many benefits to both employees and employers, it is not without its challenges.
 Perhaps the biggest being — how to motivate, drive optimal performance and engage a remote workforce?
 Sustainable engagement is what is required to ensure agents remain happy, want to stay with the company, and are motivated to do more and do better.